mbcrawfo/GenericMakefile/README.md

 * Generates version numbers based on git tags (see below), which are passed the compiler as preprocessor macros.
 * By default, builds in a "quiet" mode that only lists the actions being performed.
 By passing V=true to make, you can compile in verbose mode to see the full compiler commands being issued.

-##Git Tags:
+##Versioning:
-Tags should be made in the format "vMAJOR.MINOR[-description]", where MAJOR and MINOR are numeric.
-Four macros will be generated and passed to the
+Tags should be made in the format "vMAJOR.MINOR.PATCH[-description]", where MAJOR, MINOR and PATCH are numeric.
+The following macros will be generated and passed to the preprocessor:
-preprocessor:
+* VERSION_MAJOR (int) - The major version number from the most recent tag.
-* *VERSION_MAJOR* - The major version number from the most recent tag.
+* VERSION_MINOR (int) - The minor version number from the most recent tag.
-* *VERSION_MINOR* - The minor version number from the most recent tag.
+* VERSION_PATCH (int) - The patch version number from the most recent tag.
-* *VERSION_REVISION* - The number of commits since the most recent tag.
+* VERSION_REVISION (int) - The number of commits since the most recent tag.
-* *VERSION_HASH* - The SHA of the current commit.
+* VERSION_HASH (string) - The SHA of the current commit.
 Includes the "-dirty" suffix if there are uncommited changes.

 #Limitations:
 * Assumes GNU make.